AlexW00/brainforge-desktop/README.md

 - pretty much documented in the video
 - to toggle md preview: cmd + e

+## Notes

-Note: This is a protoype I built in ~1 week.
+1. This is a protoype I built in ~1 week.
 Feel free to do whatever you want with it!
-Note2: It's only tested on Linux.
+2. It's only tested on Linux.